IBM Cloud Docs

 |-- user-data.decrypted

-Checksums are the SHA256 of the message digest and can be calculated by using the following Linux command-line utility:
+Checksums are the SHA256 of the message digest and you can calculate it by using the following Linux command-line utility:

 sha256sum <file>